[?] Subscribe To This Site

 New Canadian Guidelines that state that claims to environmental friendliness have to be accurate and verified, are somewhat lacking in what that means exactly.

-The averge person probably wouldn't understand the language used in those reports anyway.
+The averge person probably wouldn't understand the language used in those reports anyway, and so what good is this?

 green house